Financial-Times/upp-provisioners/pac-aurora-provisioner/README.md

 [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ShareSnapshot.html).
 * `PAC_DB_USER_PASSWORD` variable is going to be ignored.
 The password for the PAC DB user is the one used by the DB of which the snapshot has been made.
 * Note that the process may take approximately an hour and half to provision fully.
+This time have been measured on January 2018, based on a 1GB snapshot.

 ## Decommissioning a cluster